meob/my2Collector/README.md

 * Some PROCESSLIST information (eg. USER, HOST, COMMAND, STATE)
 * Some summary statistic (eg. sum_timer_wait from events_statements_summary_global_by_event_name)
 * Some GLOBAL_VARIABLE variables
-* Delta values for most used counters
+* Delta values for most used counters using `my2.current` stage table
-* Database size (this statistic is collected daily and not every 10 minutes)
+* Database size (collected daily and not every 10 minutes)
 * And other useful stats...